eXTReMe Tracker

 Click here for an overview of new gene therapy trials or search trials by indication.

-Among the most notable advancements in gene therapy are the following.
+Remarkable strides have been achieved through gene therapy in the field of medical treatment, leading to extraordinary advancements in combating a wide spectrum of genetic disorders and diseases.
 See also Major developments in gene therapy, Gene Therapy: Medicine of the 21st Century and Individualized Drugs & Gene Therapy (video 6).
 A comprehensive 20 minutes video on gene therapy: 'Gene Therapy a new tool to cure human diseases'.
+Some of the most notable breakthroughs encompass:

 Severe Combined Immune Deficiency (ADA-SCID)